Wisp UTI meds and prescription slip on colorful geometric background

 You may request a refill by logging into your Account (Subscriptions > Next Refill).
 If you placed a one-time order, please order as normal.

-If your symptoms aren't getting better after you start taking the medicine or if you develop new or worsening symptoms such as fever, chills, nausea, vomiting, or pain, in the mid to upper back, you should see a doctor in-person immediately.
+If your symptoms aren't getting better after you start taking the medicine or if you develop new or worsening symptoms such as fever, chills, nausea, vomiting, or pain, in the mid to upper back, you should see a licensed medical provider in-person immediately.

 More than 3 UTIs in a year should also be managed in person with testing and a referral to Urology to identify potential underlying causes.
 It is recommended to have your urine tested to evaluate for the presence of antibiotic-resistant bacteria if the initial antibiotic does not resolve your symptoms before additional antibiotics are prescribed.